Manual mode

 If a particular piece of content has multiple locks in play (for example, if the customer is viewing a product that is a part of several locked collections), manual locks will only work if all applicable locks have manual mode enabled.

 Remote keys require a special initialization step, when working with manual mode.
-For more on this, jump to the interactions with remote keys section, later in this article.
+For more on this, jump to the , later in this article.

 Use these if you already know that you're using manual locking for one of the following: